In Fall 2019, the department’s School Psychology program began enrolling students for a new Educational Specialist (EdS) degree program.

 The EdS program emphasizes sophisticated training in cutting-edge evidence-based practices.
 Training prepares graduates to be leaders in school districts who design and implement innovative practices to maximize positive outcomes for children, youth, families, and schools.

-Prospective students will need to complete an online application and submit their undergraduate transcripts, letters of recommendation, GRE test scores and other items.
+Prospective students will need to complete an online application and submit their undergraduate transcripts, letters of recommendation, and other items.
+GRE scores will not be required for Fall 2022 admissions.

 Please find all of the EdS application requirements as well as information about tuition and funding here.